kciuchcinski/MetHMMDB/README.md

 # Usage
 The database was designed to be used with HMMER suite tools like `hmmscan` and `hmmsearch` (http://hmmer.org/).

-Before starting, download the data and ensure you have HMMER installed
+Before starting, download the data and ensure you have HMMER installed:
 ```
 # Clone the repository
 git clone https://github.com/Haelmorn/MetHMMDB